andreashandel/IDEMAcourse/README.md

-This is the Github repository for the _Dynamical Systems Approach to Infectious Disease Epidemiology_ [course website.](https://andreashandel.github.io/DSAIDEcourse/).
+This is the Github repository for the [Modern Infectious Disease Epidemiology (MIDE) course website.](https://andreashandel.github.io/MIDEcourse/)